 Retired Not Retired

 In 2018 attended FinCon — the conference where media and money meet.
 I was part of a panel moderated by (name drop alert) The Today Show’s Jean Chatzky, discussing withdrawal strategies in early retirement.
 One point she made, that we all agreed upon, was the fact that retirement needs to be redefined.

 I love the word “retire” as a verb.
-I plan to retire from medicine.
+I retired from medicine.
 My Dad retired from his dental career after the markets recovered from the Great Recession.
 At some point, most of us will retire and start doing something different with our time.

 I’m not a big fan “retired” as an adjective or “retirement” as a noun.
 People tend to get hung up on what a person can or can’t do in retirement and still say they’re retired after they retire (for perhaps the first of several times).

 If you ask me what my Dad does, I would not say “oh, he’s retired.”
 That doesn’t do his busy life justice.
 He designs things and builds them.
 He makes gallons upon gallons of maple syrup every spring.
 He hunts, fishes, travels to far-flung places with my Mom — they went to Uzbekistan and Turkmenistan last year — and sometimes has the distinct pleasure of caring for two rambunctious grandchildren.

 Now, I’m not trying to argue that he’s not retired — the dictionary tells us that retired people no longer work for money.
 For the most part, that’s true of my Dad and many other people who have retired.